ward4mutualaid-data/w4madata/setup.md

 ## Start coding!

 You should now have all everything you need to begin developing.
 Create a new branch for your edits.
-Do NOT edit directly on `main` :grimace:
+Do NOT edit directly on `main`!

 ```sh
 git checkout -b my_new_branch